Vedkhajone/Investement_Prediction-Using-ML/README.md

 ### **Troubleshooting:**

 If you encounter any issues such as missing modules or files, ensure all necessary dependencies are installed and that the correct model file (model.pkl) is present.

+## 🙌 Acknowledgments
+Built with 🤍 by Ved Khajone